Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Liver biopsy.
 A procedure that involves taking a tiny sample of your liver to look for disease.

-Your provider may do a series of tests on the serum in your blood to find the damaged genes.
+Your healthcare provider may do a series of tests on the serum in your blood to find the damaged genes.
 These tests include:

 Serum AAT concentrations.
 Tests on a blood sample to look for the AAT protein.